alix-tz/escriptorium-documentation/docs/walkthrough_import.md

 ## Import segmentation and transcription

 It is possible to import a layout information, with or without transcription, from XML files.

+When using this feature, it is not necessary to select the pages which will be affected by the segmentation import: the mapping is automatically calculated based on the image file name and the information contained in the XML files.

 Go to `{base_url}/document/{document-id}/images/` to access the main document dashboard.
 Locate the "**Import**" button just under the drag-and-drop rectangle.
 Click on the "**Import**" button, then the "**Transcriptions (XML)**" option.